waynegraham/registry.clir.org/_projects/2008-cataloging-maps-of-new-jersey-and-the-mid-atlantic-.md

 ---
 layout: project
-title: "Cataloging Maps of New Jersey and the Mid-Atlantic Region"
+title: Cataloging Maps of New Jersey and the Mid-Atlantic Region
 ---